xcart/xcart-docs/_pages/kb_en/payments/accepting_payments/payment_list.md

 On the **Payment settings** page of your store Admin area, online payment methods can be found in the **Online methods** section.
 Offline payment methods can be found in the section **Offline methods** (You may need to scroll down the **Payment settings** page to be able to see it):
 ![541-payment-methods-online-offline.png]({{site.baseurl}}/attachments/ref_0wA82ctg/541-payment-methods-online-offline.png)

-The INACTIVE/ACTIVE toggler displayed for every item on the list of payment methods can be used to control the availability of the method to customers:
+The INACTIVE/ACTIVE toggle displayed for every item on the list of payment methods can be used to control the availability of the method to customers:
 ![541-payment-methods-active-inactive.png]({{site.baseurl}}/attachments/ref_0wA82ctg/541-payment-methods-active-inactive.png)

 The **Configure** button below each payment method name allows you to access the payment method settings:
 ![541-payment-methods-configure.png]({{site.baseurl}}/attachments/ref_0wA82ctg/541-payment-methods-configure.png)